-

 Cultivate new culinary (and kitchen) habits

 If you’ve got a bit of free time, a garden (it doesn’t have to be big) or an allotment and love food, you could have a go at changing your shopping and cooking habits.
-That could mean using up every scrap of leftovers, growing your own veg, eating more vegetables and pulses and getting to grips with nose-to-tail cooking (which means using every cut available).
-You could be making a big effort to fight food waste – and potentially cut your grocery bills.
+That could mean using up every scrap of leftovers, growing your own veg and getting to grips with nose-to-tail cooking (which means using every cut available).
+You could be making an effort to fight food waste – and potentially cut your grocery bills.
 And to help cut waste, food app Olio lets you share and swap unneeded food with your neighbours.

 Revamp your routine with reusables

-Wage war on single-use items – and swap them for more eco-friendly reusables.
 In the kitchen, you could opt for reusable sponges, containers and shopping bags.
-As for beauty, you could consider banishing face wipes for washable cloths and even switch up your single cotton buds for eco-friendly alternatives.
-With research and time, you could find a reusable option to suit you for many household items.
-You may find you face having to pay a bit more initially, but you could end up saving money in the long run.
+As for beauty, you could consider banishing face wipes for washable cloths and even switch up your single cotton buds for alternatives.
+With research and time, you could find a reusable option to suit you for some household items.

 • Big budget tips